cesbit/libqpack/README.md

 Used walk over an unpacker instance step-by-step.
 After calling the function, `qp_obj` points to the current item in the unpacker. `qp_obj.tp` is always equal to the return value of this function but note that `qp_obj` is allowed to be `NULL` in which case you only have the return value.
+Because a `qp_obj_t` instance *can* point to the raw data in the unpacker, the unpacker/data must not be destroyed as long as the `qp_obj_t` is in use.

 Example (this code can replace the `print_qa()` code in the [unpacker example](#unpacker):